 #5 Take advantage of the strong sense of smell of rodents

-Rodents have a very sensitive nose and cannot withstand harsh smells, such as hot pepper and garlic.
-To protect your newly planted seedlings, sprinkle cayenne pepper powder on and around the plants.
+Rodents have a sensitive nose.
+Strong scents like chili and garlic tend to bother them.
+Therefore, protect the newly planted seedlings by sprinkling cayenne powder on and around the plants.
 The potent smell will hurt the nosy rodents and stop them from munching on the plants.

-The only downside to this trick is that the smell will dissipate in the air and eventually will lose its effect.
-Another reason is that rodents are intelligent, and they will keep trying until they are convinced that the area is not a food source for them.
+The downside to this trick is that you must be consistent in applying it since the smell dissipates in the air and eventually loses its effect.
+Another reason is that rodents are intelligent and do not give up easily.

 #6 Reuse produce containers